 A Reserve consists of a core area which, on designation, must meet the criteria for natural darkness and be of a high quality as well as a peripheral (buffer) area that supports the dark sky in the core.
 The whole of the Yorkshire Dales National Park has been designated a Dark Sky Reserve, the largest in the UK, with the core area comprising a large arc of land around (but not including) Hawes.

 It covers the upper ends of Swaledale, Rawthey valley, Garsdale, Littondale and Wharfedale (30% of the National Park).
 Within the core area, residential lighting is already 90% dark sky friendly, so the majority of existing lighting is IDA-compliant, with the level of compliance higher than many of the Dark Skies Reserves already designated in the UK.

-Other National Parks and AONB’s including the South Downs, Snowdonia, Brecon Beacons, and Exmoor, are already Dark Sky Reserves, but our night skies are generally much darker because there is less light pollution.
+Other National Parks and AONB’s including the North York Moors, South Downs, Snowdonia, Brecon Beacons, and Exmoor, are also Dark Sky Reserves, but our night skies are generally much darker because there is less light pollution.

 This accolade provides a great opportunity to celebrate our exceptional dark skies, promoting locations, events and businesses which provide opportunities to look up into the night sky.
 As well as enhancing habitats for our wildlife, improving our health and wellbeing and bringing increased economic benefit to our tourist industry.